 Explore fun things to do online

-For those who’d like to do something fun, yet educational, online you could also try taking a virtual museum or art gallery tour.
+For those who’d like to do something fun yet educational online, you could take a virtual museum or art gallery tour.
 Some of the places you could explore include the National Museum of Modern and Contemporary Art in South Korea and the Uffizi Gallery in Florence.
 Why not read our article, 10 of the worlds best virtual museum and art gallery tours, to find out more?

 You may also be interested in having a look at our Rest Less Events platform which offers over 100 live online classes each month.
 There’s everything from travel talks and fitness classes to book clubs and musical performances.